 - Strictly necessary cookies.
-These are cookies that are required for the operation of our site.
-They include, for example, cookies that enable you to log into secure areas of our site.
+These are cookies that are required for the operation of our websites.
+They include, for example, cookies that enable you to log into secure areas of our websites.

 - Functionality cookies.
-These are used to recognise you when you return to our site.
+These are used to recognise you when you return to our websites.
 This enables us to personalise our content for you and remember your preferences.

 - Targeting cookies.
-These cookies record your visit to our site, the pages you have visited and the links you have followed to allow us to improve the page layout and navigation preferences.
+These cookies record your visit to our websites, the pages you have visited and the links you have followed to allow us to improve the page layout and navigation preferences.